anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 ```
 > This will make SQLite wait a bit longer before throwing “database is locked” errors; it won’t really do anything to solve them.

-Correct again, but I have to point out that even with 5 seconds of waiting, you can get several hundred of write requests per second.

-The Django docs, however, don't mention that there is another reason for the `database is locked` errors that have nothing to do with how you've set your `timeout.`
+A 5-second wait should give you at least several hundred write requests per second (depending on the structure of the data and underlying hardware), but you can always increase the timeout if you need to.

-## Cause 2: Retrying in the middle of a transaction could break the serializable isolation guarantee
+## Cause 2: Writes after reads in transactions

 Sometimes, however, you will see the `database is locked` exception on requests that finished in less than 5 seconds (or whatever your `timeout` was set to).